usbong/NotableStories/examples2.md

 Victor gets to save little girl Emily with all his strength.
 When Emily wakes up, she finds Victor lifeless, but smiling.

+## Anakaris

+Anakaris gets everything for himself upon defeating Jedah.
+He decides to be the king of his own demonic kingdom rather than the king of everything for eternity.